Erezit/Barycentric-Geometry-Calculator/README.md

 Welcome to Barycentric Geometry Project!

-There you would be able to draw geometry constructions and find informatrion about barycentric coordinates of different objects.

-Project hasn't been finished yet, but now there are:
--simple user's interface;
--possibility to select points and move them, create lines and midpoints from existing objects.
+Main information you can see in file "Barycentric\_Geometry\_Solver-1" in Architecture folder.

-If you want to start project, you can make it form your console or run it from any IDE.
+If you want to start project, firstly, you have to install SFML library.
+You can do it using (Ubuntu exmaple):

+$ sudo apt-get install libsfml-dev

+Then you should write following commands:

+$ mkcd build
+$ cmake ..
+$ make
+$ ./MyProject

+ or you can just  run it from any IDE.

 Project was done by Postnov Ivan and Lopatin Egor, 2023-2027 MIPT students, Б05-327 group.